 Prior to the start of the term students may use AccessPlus to add or drop a class.
 These changes will not be reflected on the student's permanent record.
-If the student wishes to cancel his/her registration, the student must do so prior to the start of classes, otherwise he/she will be assessed tuition and fees.
+If the student wishes to cancel their registration, the student must do so prior to the start of classes, otherwise they will be assessed tuition and fees.
 After the semester begins, a withdrawal slip must be processed if the student decides not to attend classes.